Q. What is the AGPT program?

 Q. When do I need to indicate the my region of choice within MCCC?

-A. Once MCCC receive the names of shortlisted applicants from the colleges, all candidates will be asked to complete an Application to Train, which will allow you to indicate your region preference.
+A. Once the names of shortlisted applicants are received by MCCC, all candidates will be asked to complete an Application to Train, which will allow you to indicate your region preference.

 Q. How am I allocated to a region within MCCC?